Asthma Treatment Online

 • Occupational asthma: Caused by inhaling fumes, gases, dust, or other potentially harmful substances while on the job.
 Symptoms improve when away from the work environment.

-• Nocturnal Asthma: Asthma symptoms that appear to worsen at night.
+• Nocturnal asthma: Asthma symptoms that appear to worsen at night.
 Triggers can include allergens in the bedroom, cooling of the airways, being in a reclining position, or hormone cycles.

 • Exercise-induced bronchoconstriction (EIB): Asthma symptoms that are triggered by physical activity.
 Symptoms may begin during or shortly after exercise, and will often rapidly improve with rest.